 • 'Not invented here' syndrome: This is the belief – common in some technology teams – that systems built in-house are inherently better than those built by others.
 Although it may be initially harder for teams to support systems they are unfamiliar with, this is likely to be an easier problem to overcome than replacing a system.

-• Artificial commercial imperatives: Understand your vendor’s incentives – sometimes they may push you to upgrade for their benefit rather than yours.
+• Artificial commercial imperatives: Understand your vendor’s incentives – sometimes they may push you to upgrade for its benefit rather than yours.

 Board members should ask: have we really explored the option to improve existing technologies?
 What benefits will we get from this new system?